 Often called ‘gentle giants,' Great Danes make truly great companions.
 This breed is also commonly referred to as the “Apollo of the dogs”.
 The comparison to Apollo, the athletic, forever young Greek god-protector from evil reflects on the nature of Great Danes perfectly, capturing their affectionate, kind nature and noble appearance.

 It is almost impossible to believe that originally this breed was created to hunt wild boar – although modern Great Danes have very little in common with their ancestor.
 Their size and powerful bark won’t fail to scare a burglar, however – or, in fact, anyone who is not too familiar with Great Danes sweet traits.

 Although there are numerous advantages of keeping a Great Dane by your side, it’s important to bear in mind that certain aspects of taking care of such a large dog can get tricky at times, nutrition being one of them.

 Imperfect Great Dane diet may potentially cause a myriad of health issues.
-We are pleased to share a few important tips to make sure you are providing your beloved companion with the best dog food for Great Danes possible.
+We are pleased to share a few important tips to make sure you are providing your beloved companion with the best dog food possible.

 Caring for a Great Dane puppy is an exciting journey, which requires a bit of extra attention, compared to some other breeds.